zijun-zhao/deeplearning.ai/COMS4111/Lecture7_Wrap_up.md

     * Difficult to index for efficiency.
 We will study database models that support and recommend “document” or “object” like approaches.

-11. Relational Databases have built in functions for many types： link[https://www.mysqltutorial.org/mysql-functions.aspx].
+11. Relational Databases have built in functions for many types：link[https://www.mysqltutorial.org/mysql-functions.aspx].
 List is complete.

 12. Compound attributes can be multiple columns in an entity, it can also be a separate table/entity with multiple columns.